pvd1313/gamma-beast-vg/README.md

 # About
-Next generation of Beef's NVG for [Anomaly 1.5.3](https://www.moddb.com/mods/stalker-anomaly/news/stalker-anomaly-version-153-release)
+Next generation of Beef's NVG for DX10 / DX11 [G.A.M.M.A 0.9.4](https://discord.com/invite/stalker-gamma)

 ### Based on mods:
 - Beef's NVG - theRealBeef